zapier/visual-builder/docs/_docs/auth.md

 Once you've added the core details of how Zapier can authenticate users and test the connection, you need to try it out to set the final options.
 Click the _Connect an Account_ button to add your account with this app to Zapier.

-Zapier will open a popup window (the same one your users will see) to prompt you to enter the necessarily information.
+Zapier will open a popup window (the same one your users will see) to prompt you to enter the necessary information.
 Enter your account info or API key, or authenticate through your app's site, using real account details for a personal or testing account.

 > **Tip**: The account you add here will be the one you use to test any triggers and actions you add to Zapier.
 It can also be used in live Zaps in Zapier, if you wish.
-These account details are not tied to your app definition, though, and if you add a collaborator to your Zapier integration, they will need to connect their own account for testing.
+These account details are not tied to your app definition, though -- they're tied to your user account.
+If you add a collaborator to your Zapier integration, they will need to connect their own account for testing.

-Once you've added your account, you'll see it, with any connection label detail you added, under the setup box.
-Click _Test Connected Account_ to have Zapier run your testing API call.
+If the connection attempt succeeds, you'll see the new account connection, with any connection label detail you added, under the setup box.
+Click _Test Connected Account_ to have Zapier run your testing API call and show the results.

 ![Example Zapier authentication test response](https://cdn.zapier.com/storage/photos/d5cf1a5cbc5a8389ad3272d01ef71c06.png)

-If everything works as expected, Zapier will receive response data from the API call and display it in the _Response_ tab.
+If the test call works as expected, Zapier will receive response data from the API call and display it in the _Response_ tab.
 You can look through the JSON-formatted fields from the response and use any of the field names in your account [connection label](#label).
 You can also look at the _Bundle_ tab to see the data Zapier used in the API request, and the _HTTP_ tab to see the full request and response details.

 ![Example Zapier authentication error](https://cdn.zapier.com/storage/photos/3337e520ebab7b09de282e598ea70cfd.png)

-If something didn't work, Zapier will show the error message in the _Response_ tab, with the full response content in the _HTTP_ tab if you need more detail.
-Update your authentication settings accordingly, click the _Save & Continue_ button, then try testing your connected account again.
-Repeat until your authentication cobbects and tests correctly.
+If the connection attempt fails, no account connection will be created.
+Zapier will show the error message in the _Response_ tab, with the full response content in the _HTTP_ tab if you need more detail.
+Update your authentication settings accordingly, click the _Save & Continue_ button, then try testing your connection account again.
+Repeat until your authentication connects and tests correctly.

 With that, your app authentication should be finished, and your integration ready to add triggers and actions.